Now, how can we go about answering the question that lies before us?

 If your goal is already SMART and Energizing, and you’re able to answer each of the following questions in the affirmative, you’ll know you’ve set a goal that’s the SMARTEST of them all:

-• Self-reinforcing – Does your goal involve the generation of positive emotions, e.g., the sense of pleasure experienced while engaging in a particular activity, the feeling of pride that accompanies a job well done, or the “helper’s high” (stemming from a rush of endorphins) that results from offering others assistance?
+- Self-reinforcing – Does your goal involve the generation of positive emotions, e.g., the sense of pleasure experienced while engaging in a particular activity, the feeling of pride that accompanies a job well done, or the “helper’s high” (stemming from a rush of endorphins) that results from serving those in need?

 To clarify, whereas Rewards typically involve tangible objects that one receives from the outside world, Self-reinforcements typically involve intangibles, such as positive emotions, that are generated from within.

-Going back to our example, if eating a healthier diet by consuming three to five servings of fruits and vegetables each day gave you such pleasure, in and of itself, that you would continue to engage in this behavior even in the absence of any external rewards, then it would be Self-reinforcing.
+Going back to our example, if eating a healthier diet by consuming three to five servings of fruits and vegetables each day gave you such pleasure, in and of itself, that you’d continue engaging in this behavior even in the absence of any external rewards, then it would be Self-reinforcing.

 What about you?
 Once you’ve ensured that your goal is SMART, is there a way that you can make it Energizing and Rewarding?
-If your goal has a definitive endpoint, like running the 2021 Boston Marathon, you needn’t wait until you cross the finish line to reward yourself.
-Consider giving yourself a small reward for meeting important milestones along the way; doing so will help keep you motivated.
+If your goal has a definitive endpoint, like running this or next year’s Boston Marathon, you needn’t wait until you cross the finish line to reward yourself.
+Consider giving yourself small rewards for meeting important milestones along the way; doing so will help keep you motivated.

-Maybe you’re raising money for a good cause, as I did when I ran the Boston Marathon in 1996, and you feel so good about what you’re doing that you don’t need to find ways to reward yourself; that’s what Self-reinforcing looks like.
+Maybe you’re raising money for a good cause, as I did when I ran the Boston Marathon in 1996, and you feel so good about what you’re doing that you don’t find it necessary to reward yourself along the way; that’s what Self-reinforcing looks like.